 Step 1: Find the right type of loan

-There are a wide range of personal loan types that are appropriate for different borrowers.
+There is a wide range of personal loan types that are appropriate for different borrowers.
 While these four lists are the most common, personal loans are generally available for almost any purpose.

 - Unsecured personal loans.
 A loan without collateral for general personal use.
 This is the most common type of personal loan.

 - Secured personal loans.
 A loan backed by collateral for general personal use.

 - Debt consolidation loans.
-A loan you can use to pay off current debts for a better rate and easier repayments.
+A consolidation loan is used to pay off current debts for a better rate and easier repayments.

 - Medical loans.
-Some lenders offer special financing options for borrowers undergoing medical or dental procedures.
+Some lenders offer special financing options for borrowers to help cover medical expenses.

 Step 2: Decide on the right type of lender

 Banks and credit unions tend to offer a more hands-on experience.
 Current customers might also get discounted rates.
 But they typically take much longer to process your application than online lenders.
 They also require more documents and the application itself can be more complicated.